bigansh/bigansh/README.md

 - 👨‍💻 All of my projects are available at [https://offf.to/bigprojects](https://offf.to/bigprojects)
 - 📝 I regularly write articles on [https://medium.com/@bigansh\_](https://medium.com/@bigansh_)
 - 📫 Reach me via **biganshagarwal@gmail.com**
-- 📄 Know about my experiences on [https://offf.to/bigresume](https://offf.to/bigresume)
+- 📄 My resume is available at [https://offf.to/bigresume](https://offf.to/bigresume)

 <h3 align="left">Connect with me:</h3>
 <p align="left">